Trishna (2009 film)

 Trishna (তৃষ্ণা) is a 2009 Bengali film directed by Pritam Jalan.
 The film stars Rituparna Sengupta, Angshuman Gupta (finalist in Grasim Mr India 2006) and Arindam Sil.

-This film was objection for Vulgurity by West Bengal Film Publicity Act that Rituparna Sengupta was showing too much Skimpy, seductive.
+This film was objected for Vulgurity by West Bengal Film Publicity Act that Rituparna Sengupta was too Skimpy, seductive.
 However, the West Bengal Film Publicity Act rejected the public presentation of some movie posters of Trishna.
-The West Bengal Film Publicity Act is basically a local body who gives clearance for films to be released in West Bengal only.
+The West Bengal Film Publicity Act is basically a local body that gives clearance for films to be released in West Bengal only.
 Such act does not exist in any other Indian States.
 This movie is a Bengali remake of Bipasha Basu and John Abraham starrer Hindi film "Jism" The Telegraph commented that "Though almost a scene-by-scene copy of John Abraham-Bipasha Basu’s Jism, Pritam Jalan’s Trishna is nothing more than a sleaze fest with Tolly’s leading heroine 'showing' the way".